pytest-dev/pytest-qt/docs/modeltester.rst

 * ``hasChildren()`` returns true if ``rowCount()`` is greater then zero.
 * and many more...

-To use it, create a instance of your model implementation, fill it with some items and call ``qtmodeltester.check``:
+To use it, create an instance of your model implementation, fill it with some items and call ``qtmodeltester.check``:

 .. code-block:: python